Eschatologue/CM_wiki/docs/class/paladin/crown.md

 - Have courage to face threats, even against overwhelming odds.
 - Take responsibility for the consequences of your actions.

-> Updated by Shades the Mothman, slightly modified by Eschatologue

 ### Level 3: Oath Spells

 The magic of your oath ensures you always have certain spells ready; when you reach a Paladin level specified in the Oath of the Crown Spells table, you thereafter always have the listed spells prepared.